 All meetings of participatory governance committees shall be open to everyone, and any member of the college community is invited to attend any meeting as a guest at any time.
 Members of committees are charged with consulting, polling, informing, and representing their constituencies.
 Each constituent group will establish selection criteria and appoint representatives to participatory governance committees.
 The respective constituency groups will also fill vacancies and replace members who do not attend meetings regularly.
 To reduce persistent vacancies for members from a specific school/division/department, upon the third call to fill a committee vacancy, it will be open to any member of any school/division/department, within the respective constituency.
 (This would not be true of vacancies slated for specific positions.)

-The Academic Senate, Associated Student Government, and Classified Senate are required to adhere to the full text of the Ralph M. Brown Act (the Act).
-The participatory governance committees and all committees associated with them (including any task force or workgroup) are not legally bound by the Act.
-However, Miramar College has determined that in the best interest of all parties, to support the goal of transparency, clarity and trust, the participatory governance committees will adhere to the following important tenants of the Act:
+The College Council, Academic Senate, Associated Student Government, and Classified Senate are required to adhere to the full text of the Ralph M. Brown Act (the Act).
+All other committees not listed above are not legally bound by the Act as they are bodies which make recommendations to parent committees that are legally bound.
+Nonetheless, Miramar College recommends that all committees follow the spirit of the Act in order to promote transparency, clarity, and trust.
+Committee Chairs and other members are encouraged to attend the annual Participatory Governance Academy to learn more about the Brown Act.
+Additional information can also be found via the links below:

-Goal of the Brown Act is to promote transparency and public trust through public access to meetings, public attendance and participation in meetings, and open deliberations and action.

-Meetings must be open to the public and be conducted in a facility that does not exclude persons on the basis of race, religion, color, national origin, ancestry, or sex, or that is inaccessible to disable persons, or where members of the public may not be present without making a payment or purchase.

-Any recordings of meetings must be made available at cost.
-Recording of meeting is not required; this applies where recordings are made.

-All votes are to be cast in public; no “secret” voting is permitted.

-A written agenda must be prepared for each regular or adjourned regular meeting of the legislative body and include a brief general description of each item to be discussed (not to exceed 20 words) and provide an opportunity for public comment.

-The agenda must be posted on the website of the legislative body, if it has one.

-Agenda for meetings must be posted at least 72 hours prior to the meeting, along with the time and place of the meeting.

-The public has the right to review agendas and other writings distributed to a majority.
-Writings distributed during a meeting must be made available for at or after the meeting.

-For special meetings, 24 hours’ notice must be provided along with a brief description of matters to be considered or discussed.

 The Brown Act (California Attorney General’s Office):

 https://oag.ca.gov/sites/all/files/agweb/pdfs/publications/brownAct2003.pdf